Lesinhovski/ESP32-Tester/README.md

 **2 - Upload the code to your ESP32 then open the Serial Monitor.**

-**3 - In the end of the script, will appear on your serial monitor the test results and its duration.**
+**3 - In the end of the script, will be shown on your serial monitor the test results and its duration.**

   *All the tests are automated except the input pins test, you'll need to test them manually when it begins.